Paço de São Cristóvão: Imperial residence

-After the declaration of independence of Brazil in 1822, the palace became the residence of Emperor Pedro I. The remodelling and expansion of the palace continued under Portuguese architect Manuel da Costa (1822–1826), followed by French architect Pedro José Pezerát (1826–1831), credited as the author of the definitive Neoclassical project of the building.
+After the declaration of independence of Brazil in 1822, the palace became the residence of Emperor Pedro I. The remodelling and expansion of the palace continued under Portuguese architect Manuel da Costa (1822–1826), followed by French architect Pierre-Joseph Pézerat, known in Portuguese as Pedro José Pezerát (1826–1831), credited as the author of the definitive Neoclassical project of the building.
 He added a new tower to the left of the main façade and added a third floor to the palace.
 The works were continued after 1847 by Brazilian artist Manuel de Araújo Porto-alegre, who harmonised the style of the façades, followed by the German Theodore Marx (1857–1868).
 Italian painter Mario Bragaldi decorated many of the rooms of the palace, including the Throne Room and the Ambassadors' Room, with paintings in trompe-l'œil.

 After the marriage of Pedro I and Archduchess Maria Leopoldina of Austria in 1817, the imperial couple resided in the palace.
 The future Queen of Portugal, Maria II, and the future Emperor of Brazil Pedro II were born here.
 Empress Maria Leopoldina died in the palace in 1826.
 Pedro II, future Emperor, grew up and was educated in the palace, and in 1869 ordered the remodelling of the gardens.
 French garden designer Auguste François Marie Glaziou was put in charge of the project, which included artificial lakes, bridges, caves and fake ancient temples, all following the Romantic trend of the time.
 Pedro II's children were also born in the palace, including Princess Isabel, famous for having abolished slavery from Brazil in 1888.
 After the Proclamation of the Republic in 1889, the Imperial family left the country and the palace and its surrounding gardens became empty.